kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Figure A: Flowchart of contribution guide review process.**

-We propose to make changes to the maintainer engagement and review process for feature requests and pull requests.
-An accompanying contributing guide must document the review process, acceptance criteria, and expectations for communication.
+To improve the review process for feature requests and pull requests, we propose to modify the existing phases and add new ones.
+In addition, we propose to publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
 In addition, a transparent status must be published to indicate what is available for contribution and how close a contribution is to completion.

 Figure A demonstrates a high level view of the proposed process.
 It has three
 phases: intake, implementation, and review.